 - You will have a front and profile photo taken for your mugshot.

 - All of your personal property will be taken from you and stored until you are released.

 - You will be allowed to use the phone so you can contact family, friends, or bail bondsman.

-- If you think you will get released quickly, you might be able to wear your own clothes, if not you you will be given a jumpsuit.
+- If you think you will get released quickly, you might be able to wear your own clothes, if not you will be given a jumpsuit.

 Have you ever been arrested and gone through the jail intake procedure?
 If so, please tell us how it happened.
 How long did you have to wait?
-What was you treatment like?
+What was your treatment like?
 Do you know any tips that could help other people get through jail processing?